3DCoded/DynamicMacros/docs/tutorial/experimental.md

 To run Python from within a Dynamic Macro, use either the `python()` utility function, or the `python_file()` utility function.
 The `python()` function accepts python code as a multiline string, and the `python_file()` function accepts a filename (relative to your `printer.cfg` folder).

+!!! tip
+    When using the `python()` utiltiy function, Jinja2 (which converts the macro to GCode) may throw errors during parsing.
+If you are getting errors, it is recommended to switch to `python_file()`.

 Here are a few examples:

 ### Python Math